f-atwi/Project-Sync-Terminal/README.md

 # Project-Sync-Terminal

-Implementing the concept of Project Sync in a terminal.
+An implementation of Project Sync's concept in a terminal.